Skip to content

 Maintenance CAB approval, formal change process

-Decommission Full audit trail, 10-year retention
+Decommission Full audit trail, record-class retention per Control 1.7

 Regulatory Considerations